 San Antonio is the most popular in-state destination for Texans, many of whom come for the weekend.
-This, too, can raise room rates for hotels on the River Walk, but not necessarily for the pure business hotel, such as those that are downtown, but not on the river, and those just north of downtown, in the vicinity of the airport.
+This, too, can raise room rates for hotels on the River Walk, but not necessarily for downtown business hotels or hotels in the vicinity of the airport.
 Try these options on weekends for discount rates.

 From late May through September, expect regular high temperatures and often high humidity.

-Fall and spring are prime times to visit; the days are pleasantly warm and, if you come in late March or early April, the wildflowers in the nearby Hill Country will be in glorious bloom.
-Temperate weather combined with the lively celebrations surrounding Christmas also make November and December good months to visit.
-Sometimes a "Norther" wind blows in, dropping daytime temperatures to between 40 and 50 degrees Fahrenheit (4°-10°C).
-January and February can be colder, but not necessarily -- it's a matter of luck.
+Fall and spring are prime times to visit; the days are pleasantly warm and, at least in late March or early April, the wildflowers in the nearby Hill Country will be in glorious bloom.
+Temperate weather combined with lively Christmas celebrations make November and December also good months to visit.
+Sometimes a “Norther” wind blows in, dropping daytime temperatures to between 40 and 50 degrees Fahrenheit (4°-10°C).
+January and February can be colder, but not necessarily—it’s a matter of luck.

-Banks, government offices, post offices, and many stores, restaurants, and museums are closed on the following legal national holidays: January 1 (New Year’s Day), Martin Luther King, Jr., Day (3rd Monday in January), Presidents’ Day (3rd Monday in February (Presidents' Day), the last Monday in May (Memorial Day), July 4 (Independence Day), the first Monday in September (Labor Day), the second Monday in October (Columbus Day), November 11 (Veterans Day/Armistice Day), the fourth Thursday in November (Thanksgiving Day), and December 25 (Christmas).
-The Tuesday after the first Monday in November is Election Day, a federal government holiday in presidential-election years (held every 4 years, and next in 2012).
+Banks, government offices, post offices, and many stores, restaurants, and museums are closed on the following legal national holidays: January 1 (New Year’s Day), Martin Luther King, Jr., Day (3rd Monday in January), Presidents’ Day (3rd Monday in February), Memorial Day (last Monday in May), July 4 (Independence Day), Labor Day (1st Monday in September), Columbus Day (2nd Monday in October), Veterans Day/Armistice Day (November 11), Thanksgiving Day (4th Thursday in November), and December 25 (Christmas).
+The Tuesday after the first Monday in November is Election Day, a federal government holiday in presidential-election years (held every 4 years, the next in 2020).